truenas/documentation/content/SCALE/SCALETutorials/ConfigReportsScale.md

 For additional information, see the Netdata [Graphite exporting guide](https://learn.netdata.cloud/docs/exporting/graphite).

 ### Adding a Reporting Exporter
-To configure a reporting exporter in SCALE, you need the:
+To configure a reporting exporter in TrueNAS, you need the:

 * IP address of the reporting service or server.
   If using another TrueNAS system with a data reporting application, this is the IP address of the TrueNAS running the application.